Gokyo Lake – Everest Base Camp- Chola Pass Trek

 Day 12: Lobuche to Gorak Shep (5,170 m/16,961ft), visit Everest Base Camp (5,364 m/17,594 ft): 13km, 6-7 hours

-Notwithstanding, the nightfall see from Kala Patthar is more commendable than the dawn sees, so it is prescribed that we visit Kala Patthar today amid dusk.
+Notwithstanding, the nightfall seen from Kala Patthar is more commendable than the dawn, so it is prescribed that we visit Kala Patthar today amid dusk.
 As the setting sun’s beams strike the snow-topped mountains, the subsequent view is unfathomable.
-Consequently, for those trekkers who wish to keep on Kala Patthar today rather than the following day please illuminate your guide and he/she will organize appropriately.
+Consequently, for those trekkers who wish to stay on Kala Patthar today rather than the following day please inform your guide and he/she will organize it appropriately.

 Day 13: Gorak Shep to Kala Patthar (5,545m/18,192ft) to Pherice (4,288m/14,070ft): 16km, 7-8 hours